dropil/zeli-wallet-dropil/README.md

 ### Governance Proposals

-View active and past governance proposals within the wallet.
+View active and past governance proposals within Zeli.
 Each proposal shows the title, description, relevant dates, and tallies of votes.

 #### Voting